kamenminkov/favourite-themes/README.md

 - Add customizable display (i.e. how to show names in the picker)
 - Add extension icon
 - Add commands for previous/next theme
+- Add visual preview of themes
+- Investigate a way to keep matching pinned themes at the top during a search

 ---